Emley FarmhouseBowlhead Green, Godalming, Surrey, GU8 6NW

 Offers: Guests will benefit from a late Sunday checkout of 4pm at this cottage

-Please note: Up to a maximum of 10 bags of sweet chestnut logs per stay can be ordered in advance via Contact Centre at a cost of £6.00 per bag.
+Please note: Up to a maximum of 10 bags of logs per stay can be ordered in advance via Contact Centre at a cost of £10 per bag.
 The wood supplied is sweet chestnut, cut from local National Trust coppiced woodland.
-Please be aware that the doors to the stoves need to be kept closed at all times as the wood has a tendency to split: the stoves work more efficiently with doors closed.
+Please be aware that the doors to the stoves need to be kept closed at all times as the wood has a tendency to spit: the stoves work more efficiently with doors closed.

 Long eared bats roost in the loft at this cottage.
 If a bat gets into the living room area during your stay please open a window to allow it to escape.
 Further information can be found in the Cottage Welcome Folder.